Integration theory for infinite dimensional volatility modulated Volterra processes: Calculus with respect to the integral

-Note that on the right-hand side the argument $(s,s,t)$ appears which implies the explicit appearance of $g(s,s)$ in the formulas, see below for a comment.
-Assembling all the terms \eqref{eq:proofvolterra4} - \eqref{eq:proofvolterra3} we obtain
+Note that on the right-hand side the argument $(s,s,t)$ appears which implies the explicit appearance of $g(s,s)$ in the formulas; see below for a comment.
+Assembling all the terms (\ref {eqproofvolterra4})--(\ref{eqproofvolterra3}), we obtain

-If we now define the linear operator $\tilde{\caK}_{g,g}(h)$ by $\tilde{\caK}_{g,g}(h)(s,v,t)(e_l\otimes e_m) := \tilde{\caK}^{l,m}_{g,g}(h)(s,v,t)$, we see in total that
+If we now define the linear operator $\tilde{\caK}_{g,g}(h)$ by $\tilde{\caK}_{g,g}(h)(s,v,t)(e_l\otimes e_m):= \tilde{\caK }^{l,m}_{g,g}(h)(s,v,t)$, we see in total that

-The most important observation from this calculation is that every element in this formula is deterministic and therefore we see that the integral $\int_0^t Y(s)\intd X(s)$ belongs to the second Wiener chaos plus a term from the zeroth Wiener chaos.
-Moreover we see that the term $\tilde{\caK}_{g,g}(h)(s,s,t)$ appears in the correction term of the formula.
-This implies that the integral term in \eqref{eq:proofvolterra5} does not appear in this term, but in the first summand in \eqref{eq:proofvolterra5} the terms $g(s,s)$ will appear explicitly, which is why we have to assume sufficient regularity for the kernel $g$.
-The reason for $X$ to be regular here is that it appears in the integrand \eqref{eq:integrandVolterra} as well as in the integrator.
-Otherwise both would in general have a singularity at the same point which would cause problems when integrating.
+From this identity, we can see that every integrator in this formula is deterministic and, therefore, we can conclude that the integral $\int _0^t Y(s)\,\intd X(s)$ belongs to the second Wiener chaos plus a term from the zeroth Wiener chaos. \end{pf}

+Note that the term $\tilde{\caK}_{g,g}(h)(s,s,t)$ appears in the correction term in the formula (\ref{eqcalcVolterra}).
+This implies that the integral term in (\ref{eqproofvolterra5}) does not appear, but in the first summand in (\ref{eqproofvolterra5}) the terms $g(s,s)$ will appear explicitly.
+This is why we have to assume sufficient regularity for the kernel $g$, in particular that $g(t,t)$ exists as a linear operator for all $t\in[0,T]$.
+The reason for $g$ to be regular is that it appears in the integrand (\ref {eqintegrandVolterra}) as well as in the integrator.
+Otherwise, both might have a singularity at the same point which would cause problems when integrating.

-Similarly to these calculations one can easily extend the results to iterated $X$ integrals of higher order.
-As long as $\sigma$ is deterministic, the $X$-integral of an integrand $Y$, which is an iterated $X$-integral, consists of a Wiener integral over $\caK_g(Y)$ and a pathwise integral of the Malliavin derivative of $\caK_g(Y)$.
+\begin{remark} Similarly to these calculations above, one can easily extend the results to iterated $X$ integrals of higher order.
+As long as $\sigma$ is deterministic, the $X$-integral of an integrand $Y$, which is itself an iterated $X$-integral, consists of a Skorohod integral over $\caK _g(Y)$ with respect to a cylindrical Wiener process, and a pathwise integral of the Malliavin derivative of $\caK_g(Y)$.
 This increases the number of the Wiener chaos of the integrand by one (Wiener integral) and decreases the number of the Wiener chaos of the integrand by one (pathwise integral).
-Therefore, for $k$ odd (even), the $k$-th iterated $X$-integral of a deterministic function is an element of all odd (even and zeroth) Wiener chaoses up to order $k$, respectively.
+Therefore, for $k$ odd (even), the $k$th iterated $X$-integral of a deterministic function is an element of all odd (even and zeroth) Wiener chaoses up to order $k$, respectively. \end{remark}